afrimapr/afrimapr-book/troubleshooting.md

     - Map-making code does not fully run, potentially there is a missing + after last ()
 - "Error in ...: figure margins too large"
     - Increase the size of a plot pane to fit the map.
-- Continuous variable used as categorical in map-making.
 - Some legend labels were too wide.
     - Increase legend.width (argument of tm_layout) to make the legend wider.
 - Error: Discrete value supplied to continuous scale
     - Convert the factor variable (discrete) to numeric to be able to plot it as continuous.
-- Brakes
+- Insufficient differentiation in default brakes for map to be readable.
+    - Set up custom brakes, for more guidance please refer to section 5.3 in our book.